I may get paid commission for purchases made after clicking a link in this post.

 And, in fact, if you target your product well, your conversion rate is likely to be even higher.
 When I first launched my SEO Jumpstart course, 5.7% of my list bought my course in the first week!

-(Side note – the majority of your online course customers are likely to come from among your email list, so if you need a gentle prod to get on with sorting out your email marketing, this is it… Do it now, so when you come to actually sell your course you’ll have more subscribers to sell to!)
+(Side note – the majority of your online course customers are likely to come from among your email list, so if you need a gentle reminder to get on with sorting out your email marketing, this is it… Do it now, so when you come to actually sell your course you’ll have more subscribers to sell to!)

 5. It’s very easy to create an online course